 Our Emotional Needs

 By understanding our emotional response to stress we can see it is an intrinsic part of human evolution, which has evolved as we have.
 We are also aware of certain basic physical needs which are essential to our survival such as food, water, air and sleep.
-It has recently been established through the Human Givens approach that we also have emotional needs, developed over thousands of years of evolution, which have become ever more complicated and important to us and the way we interact with the world around us.
+It has also recently been established, through the Human Givens approach, that we also have emotional needs, developed over thousands of years of evolution, which have become ever more complicated and important to us and the way we interact with the world around us.

 When we feel emotionally fulfilled and are operating effectively in society, we are more likely to be mentally healthy and stable, equipping us to manage stress better.

 Some of the key emotional needs that have been recognised:

 - To give and receive attention

 - Security- safe territory and an environment which allows us to develop fully

 - A sense of status within social groupings